athackst/vscode_ros2_workspace/README.md

 ### Prerequisites

 You should already have Docker and VSCode with the remote containers plugin installed on your system.
+To make nvidia driver and opengl available in docker, follow the installation instructions for docker-nvidia.
+They include the steps in docker and add the additional gpu layer.

 * [docker](https://docs.docker.com/engine/install/)
 * [docker-nvidia(for GPU acceleration on Nvidia GPU hosts)](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html#docker)